Students in the Lab

 Founding Director

-Dr. Lori Emerson (Associate Professor of English and Director of the Intermedia Arts, Writing and Performance Program, University of Colorado at Boulder)
+Dr. Lori Emerson (Associate Professor of Media Studies and Director of the Intermedia Arts, Writing and Performance Program, University of Colorado at Boulder)

 MAL PALs